 What Is Outpatient Rehab?

 Outpatient rehab is very similar to inpatient rehab; however, the schedule is much shorter.
 For example, clients may arrive at a treatment facility or provider office at a certain time each day and engage in therapy and then leave to return home.
 Because outpatient is less hands-on and you’re able to live at home, most outpatient rehab is one-on-one therapy-based to help better address some of the temptations many may experience at home.
-A strong support system and substance-free home make it easier for most to thrive during outpatient treatment.
+A strong support system makes it easier for most to thrive during outpatient treatment.

 What is TROSA?